naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_icdm20/README.md

 - Data-Agnostic Local Neighborhood Generation
 - A Weighted Overlook Graph Representation of EEG Data for Absence Epilepsy Detection
 - PERFECT: A Hyperbolic Embedding for Joint Social Network Alignment
-- The Necessity of Geometrical Representation for Deep Graph Analysis
 - Deep Semantic Network Representation